unr-lib-digservices/aspace-pui-fall21/README.md

 * * /views/shared/_header.html.erb - customized footer, which is based on and overwrites the equivalent file in the core code.
 * /views/shared/_skipnav.html.erb - Adds ARIA landmark to the existing core code
 * /views/layout_head.html.erb - this file is used to "activate" the custom css file
-* /views/search/search_results.html.erb - customized search results, ensuring that they meet accessibility standards
 * /views/shared/_navigation.html.erb - customized navigation, ensuring it meets accessibility standards
-* /views/shared/_search.html.erb - customized search, ensuring that it meets accessibility standards

 Further documentation on theming ArchivesSpace can be found at: https://github.com/archivesspace/archivesspace/blob/master/CUSTOMIZING_THEMING.md